AlttiRi/keep-lister/README.md

 In short.
 - [Installed Node.js](https://nodejs.org/en/download/current/) is required,
 - Download the scanner file — [zz-dir-scanner.mjs](https://github.com/AlttiRi/directory-snapshot-explorer/releases/download/0.2.0/zz-dir-scanner.mjs),
-- Open a terminal (CMD.exe, for example) in a folder to scan,
+- Open a terminal (CMD.exe, for example) in a folder you want to scan,
-- Type in a terminal _(for Windows with CMD)_:
+- Run the scanner (JS file) with Node.js: type in a terminal _(for Windows with CMD)_:
 ```cmd
 node C:\%HOMEPATH%\Downloads\zz-dir-scanner.mjs
 ```
-- Type enter.
+- Don't forget to type enter.

 The result will be in your download folder.